 Loxodroming III, with Ignition Duo

 Ignition Duo, the Bay Area guitar duo (Ramon Fermin and David Gonzales), will return to Santa Barbara to perform an entire program of works from UCSB composers for the PRIMAVERA Festival.
-Close to ten works from UCSB students and alumni were specially written for the duo and will be premiered in the festival.
+Eight new works from UCSB students and alumni were specially written for the duo and will be premiered in the festival.
 Ignition Duo has gained a significant experience with programs and repertory specially composed for them as their commitment to new music is very exciting and inspiring.
 Their project ranges from performance with acoustic classical guitars to electric guitars and also includes interaction with fixed media and live electronics.
-The concert will feature works from Barel, Cho, Crawshaw, Evans, Garcia, Gordon, Jette, Norton, Rolle, Taylor and Yoon.
+The concert will feature works from Barel, Crawshaw, Evans, Garcia, Gordon, Norton, Rolle, and Taylor.

 Lotte Lehmann Concert Hall, Free